 There are two kinds of traffic in the datacenter, interactive and app-app.
 Attribution of network sessions to user or application is not possible with just network-level monitoring.

 Lacework Polygraph analyzes all these data points for breach detection making it more precise and generating accurate alerts.

 How is Lacework Polygraph different from host-based Intrusion systems?

-Host-based intrusion systems detect breaches by analyzing individual servers and is not based on peer analysis groups.
-Lacework collects data from individual servers but analyzes the data at the datacenter level.
+Host-based intrusion systems detect breaches by analyzing individual servers and are not based on peer analysis groups.
+Lacework collects data from individual servers but analyzes the data at the datacenter-level.
 This method allows breach detection to be more precise as the comparison is done with similar entity peers and the entity itself over time irrespective of the server.

 How is Lacework Polygraph different from other machine learning-based breach detection systems?

 The current approach for the majority of new machine learning-based breach detection tools is to identify a type of attack and then look for similar patterns to detect similar attacks.

-The problem with this approach is that it is heuristic-based which results in a lot of false positives.
-You can only catch the well-known type of zero-day attacks with this approach.
-Lacework Polygraph uses deviation from temporal baseline to detect breaches, which allows it to detect all kinds of breaches.
+The problem with this approach is that it is heuristic-based, which results in a lot of false positives.
+You can catch only the well-known type of zero-day attacks with this approach.
+Lacework Polygraph uses deviation from a temporal baseline to detect breaches, which allows it to detect all kinds of breaches.